OpenFogStack/FBase/README.md

 ## Current ToDos not listed in code

-### One to One Communication
-- [ ] Add one to one communication for datarecords

 ### Storage
-- [ ] Remove data that is expired
+- [ ] Remove data that is expired.

 ### Handling Missed Messages
-- [ ] Add message history cleanup functionality (on receiver and sender side)
+- [ ] Add message history cleanup functionality (on receiver and sender side).
+Currently, the message history is never cleaned.

 ### Controlling FBase with Clients
- - [ ] Enable encryption and authentication
+ - [ ] Enable encryption and authentication (Currently, everyone can use the rest API of a node and do everything.
+However, the node has to check whether the requesting client is already registered with the naming service.)